 Reconciliation and its importance

-No matter the size of your business, reconciliation is one of the principal accounting issues for finance teams that takes a life of its own.
-Let’s find out why reconciliation is important for your company and what are the fundamental challenges associated with this internal control mechanism.
+No matter the size of your business, reconciliation is one of the primary issues within accounting that takes on a life of its own.
+Let’s find out why it is important for your company and also look at the fundamental challenges associated with this internal control mechanism.

 What is payment reconciliation and why is it so important?

-The reconciliation process commences with files sent from acquirers to merchants, which contain all the processed transactions and the fees applied to each transfer.
+The reconciliation process commences with files sent from acquirers to merchants, containing all the processed transactions and the fees applied to each transfer.
 Subsequently, financial accountants utilize these files to match them against the company’s bank statements and/or transaction records.

-Reconciliation constitutes an essential component of the reporting cycle, provides the complete picture on your business’ cash-flows, helps you to identify discrepancies and is a key indicator of a firm’s financial integrity.
-Overall, reconciliation is essential for faultless, cost-effective, prompt and compliant financial reporting and business planning.
+Reconciliation constitutes an essential component of the reporting cycle, provides the complete picture on your business’ cash-flows, helps you identify discrepancies and is a key indicator of a firm’s financial integrity.
+Overall, it is essential for faultless, cost-effective, prompt and compliant financial reporting and business planning.

 Have you really received all of your money?

 Before starting reconciliation it is crucial to first verify that the reconciliation files you have received from your bank are error-free.
 This entails making sure that the bank has not made any errors and that all of your money is paid out.
 This first step is especially crucial for service providers and e-commerce companies that are working with digital goods, as the lack of physical inventory makes it difficult to validate whether the amounts received actually match the services provided.
 Particularly, if you do not have extensive knowledge in payments or full visibility of all the transactions, you need to be aware that mistakes can happen.
-Hence, it is important to make sure that you have a good overview of the received payments, which can be achieved with a proper gateway technology, in order to eliminate the mistakes that could have been made by other parties.
+Hence, it is important to make sure that you have a good overview of the received payments, which can be achieved by having a proper gateway technology which eliminates the mistakes that could have been made by other parties.

 Why is payment reconciliation such a challenge?

 After you have validated that the money you have received matches against the services you have provided, you can continue with the reconciliation process.
-At first glance, payment reconciliation might appear to be a straightforward process, nevertheless, the process presents many challenges to the accountants and analysts.
+At first glance, payment reconciliation might appear to be a straightforward process, however in reality, the process presents many challenges to the accountants and analysts.
 In fact, for small firms reconciliation ranks among the top three operational activities that demand most time and energy, while for large organizations this is the fifth most cumbersome activity.
-These challenges arise from having multiple acquirers, the different time frames of payment methods, diverse file formats, and refunds.
+These challenges arise from having multiple acquirers, different time frames for payment methods, diverse file formats, and refunds.